About Multiple Sclerosis

-Learn about the diagnosis and treatment of multiple sclerosis at Drexel Neurology.
+Learn about the diagnosis and treatment of multiple sclerosis at the Drexel Neurosciences Institute.

 Other Movement Disorders

-In addition to multiple sclerosis, Drexel Neurology can provide treatment for a range of other movement disorders, including:
+In addition to multiple sclerosis, the Drexel Neurosciences Institute can provide treatment for a range of other movement disorders, including:

 The information on these pages is provided for general information only and should not be used for diagnosis or treatment, or as a substitute for consultation with a physician or health care professional.
 If you have specific questions or concerns about your health, you should consult your health care professional.